 The Arboretum offers three picnic shelters, two with coin operated electric barbecues.
 There are also two general shelters and a platypus observatory and bird hide on the shore of Founders’ Lake.

 The Tree Park Kiosk offers light refreshments and audio tours.
-It is operated by volunteers and opens between October and May from 1100 to 1600.
+It is operated by volunteers and is open early September to early June from 11:00am to 4:00pm.

 Eugenana is a 15-minute drive (11 km) south of Devonport.